 The Value Board serves as a guideline for the whole team to stay focused on the product goals during the product development process.
 Furthermore, it helps to define the value proposition of the whole product to users.

-We perceive the Kids’ banking app as a separate service from other services provided by the bank.
+We perceive the banking app for kids as a separate service from other services provided by the bank.
 It would provide an opportunity for every bank or other financial institution to offer such a service without considerable changes to their existing service.
 It's aimed at easing families' struggles due to inconvenient financial solutions that don’t support their needs.
 This creates an ability for financial institutions to offer not only banking services for kids but to bring a solution to families that will combine finances and family management and help to create good habits for kids and a spirit of adventure in everyday routines.

 The app could serve as a guideline and a practical tool for parents to create a stable foundation for their kids’ financial future the right way.
 The kids would establish meaningful financial habits that they could rely on throughout their lives.